 - Coat each tuna steak in the oil marinade, rubbing it into both sides and the edges of the fish.

-Spray or brush a large griddle pan with olive oil.
-Heat the pan on the stove for about two minutes or until it reaches medium to high heat.
+- Spray or brush a large griddle pan with olive oil.
+Heat the pan on the stove for about 2 minutes or until it reaches medium to high heat.

-Gently lay each tuna steak on the hot griddle pan.
+- Gently lay each tuna steak on the hot griddle pan.
 Let the fish sizzle and don't move it around in the pan.
-Cook for only 2 minutes on the first side for a rare steak, or 5 minutes for a medium.

-Turn the steaks and cook for the same amount of time as you cooked the first side.
-This ensures that the tuna steak is cooked evenly and seared well on both sides -- particularly important with chunky one-inch steaks.
+- Turn the steaks over and cook for the same amount of time as you cooked the first side.
+This ensures that the tuna steak is cooked evenly and seared well on both sides — particularly important with thick, one-inch tuna steaks.